-This prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein and therein contain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
+This prospectus and the documents incorporated by reference herein and therein contain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 These statements relate to future events and our future financial performance.
 These statements include, but are not limited to, statements regarding:

-- our expectations regarding clinical trials, development timelines and regulatory authority filings for telaprevir, VX-770 and other drug candidates under development by us and our collaborators; - our expectations regarding the number of patients that will be evaluated, the trial design that will be utilized, the anticipated date by which enrollment will be completed and the expected date by which SVR data, interim data and/or final data will be available and/or publicly announced for our ADVANCE, REALIZE and ILLUMINATE trials, the other ongoing or planned clinical trials of telaprevir, the registration program for VX-770, the Phase 1 clinical trials and Phase 2a clinical trials of VX-809, the Phase 1 clinical trial of VX-813, and the clinical trials being conducted by our collaborators of drug candidates for the treatment of cancer; - expectations regarding trends with respect to our costs and expenses; - the data that will be generated by ongoing and planned clinical trials, and the ability to use that data for the design and initiation of further clinical trials and to support regulatory filings, including potentially applications for marketing approval for telaprevir and VX-770; - our ability to potentially register telaprevir for marketing across a range of genotypes and patient populations; - our intention to work with regulatory authorities in North America and Europe to design a registration program for VX-770, which, if approved, could begin the first half of 2009; - our expectations regarding the future market demand and medical need for telaprevir and our other drug candidates; - our beliefs regarding the support provided by clinical trials and preclinical and nonclinical studies of our drug candidates for further investigation, clinical trials or potential use as a treatment of those drug candidates; - our ability to successfully market telaprevir and VX-770 if we are able to obtain regulatory approval; - the focus of our drug development efforts and our financial and management resources and our plan to invest significant resources in telaprevir and our other drug candidates; - the establishment, development and maintenance of collaborative relationships; - potential business development activities, including with respect to our JAK3 program and drug candidates that could be complimentary to our HCV protease inhibitors; - our ability to use our research programs to identify and develop new drug candidates to address serious diseases and significant unmet medical needs; - our estimates regarding obligations associated with a lease of a facility in Kendall Square, Cambridge, Massachusetts; - our liquidity and our expectations regarding our needs for and ability to raise additional capital; and - our expected uses of the net proceeds of this offering.
+- our expectations regarding clinical trials, development timelines and regulatory authority filings for telaprevir, VX-770 and other drug candidates under development by us and our collaborators; - our expectations regarding the number of patients that will be evaluated, the trial design that will be utilized, the anticipated date by which enrollment will be completed and the expected date by which SVR data, interim data and/or final data will be available and/or publicly announced for our ADVANCE, REALIZE and ILLUMINATE trials, the other ongoing or planned clinical trials of telaprevir, the registration program for VX-770, the Phase 1 clinical trials and Phase 2a clinical trials of VX-809, the Phase 1 clinical trials, and the clinical trials being conducted by our collaborators of drug candidates for the treatment of cancer; - our expectations regarding our recent acquisition of ViroChem and potential of developing combination therapies for the treatment of HCV involving drug candidates obtained from ViroChem; - our expectations that we will begin clinical evaluation of novel combination regimens of telaprevir and VCH-222 and VCH-759, two polymerase inhibitors obtained from ViroChem, during the second half of 2009; - our expectations regarding trends with respect to our costs and expenses; - the data that will be generated by ongoing and planned clinical trials, and the ability to use that data for the design and initiation of further clinical trials and to support regulatory filings, including potentially applications for marketing approval for telaprevir and VX-770; - our ability to potentially register telaprevir for marketing across a range of genotypes and patient populations; - our intention to work with regulatory authorities in North America and Europe to design a registration program for VX-770, which, if approved, could begin the first half of 2009; - our expectations regarding the future market demand and medical need for telaprevir and our other drug candidates; - our beliefs regarding the support provided by clinical trials and preclinical and nonclinical studies of our drug candidates for further investigation, clinical trials or potential use as a treatment of those drug candidates; - our ability to successfully market telaprevir and VX-770 if we are able to obtain regulatory approval; - the focus of our drug development efforts and our financial and management resources and our plan to invest significant resources in telaprevir and our other drug candidates; - the establishment, development and maintenance of collaborative relationships; - potential business development activities, including with respect to our JAK3 program and drug candidates that could be complimentary to our HCV protease inhibitors;

+- our ability to use our research programs to identify and develop new drug candidates to address serious diseases and significant unmet medical needs; - our estimates regarding obligations associated with a lease of a facility in Kendall Square, Cambridge, Massachusetts; and - our liquidity and our expectations regarding our needs for and ability to raise additional capital.